2017 Was the Year of the Replacement Movie Director

 Landing the job to direct Bohemian Rhapsody would stand as a career-defining achievement for almost any filmmaker, let alone one with a not-quite-blue-chip movie oeuvre like actor turned director Dexter Fletcher.
-The bio-drama — which follows the ’70s ascendancy of multi-platinum-selling rock quartet Queen — features I, Robot star Rami Malek as front man Freddie Mercury and comes backed by Robert De Niro and Oscar-winner Graham King (The Departed, World War Z) as producers, with a December 2018 release date aimed squarely at garnering maximum awards-season love.
+The bio-drama — which follows the ’70s ascendancy of multi-platinum-selling rock quartet Queen — features Mr. Robot star Rami Malek as front man Freddie Mercury and comes backed by Robert De Niro and Oscar-winner Graham King (The Departed, World War Z) as producers, with a December 2018 release date aimed squarely at garnering maximum awards-season love.

 But when Fletcher — who has acted in films including Lock, Stock and Two Smoking Barrels and Muppets Most Wanted, and also directed such indie movies as Eddie the Eagle — signed on to Bohemian Rhapsody earlier this month, he became emblematic of a trend that swept Hollywood in 2017: the high-profile film project in which an acclaimed director is hired, then publicly fired and replaced by another filmmaker, in most cases of equal or lesser renown.